denoland/docs/deploy/kv/tutorials/schedule_notification.md

+---
-# Schedule a notification for a future date
+title: "Schedule a notification for a future date"
+oldUrl:
+  - /kv/tutorials/schedule_notification/
+---

 A common use case for [queues](../manual/queue_overview.md) is scheduling work to be completed at some point in the future.
 To help demonstrate how this works,